luebster/scss-loading-animations/README.md

 $loader-animation-duration: 1s;
 ```

-But you can also change these default settings, while your're including loader
+But you can also override these default settings in the mixin call:

 ```scss
 @include loader09($size: 10px, $height: 48px, $gap: 8px, $duration: 1s, $align: middle);
 ```

-All loaders can be also aligned to center, while including loader with parameter `$align`,
+All loaders can be also aligned to center, while including the mixin with parameter `$align`,
-`$align: center` is just for x axis, `$align: middle` is for both axis.
+`$align: center` is just for x axis, `$align: middle` is for both axes.

 **PARAMETERS**